The Bridge on the River Kwai

 The Bridge on the River Kwai is a 1957 epic war film directed by David Lean and based on the novel The Bridge over the River Kwai, written by Pierre Boulle.
-Boulle's novel and the film's screenplay are almost entirely fictional but use the construction of the Burma Railway in 1942–1943 as its historical setting.
-The cast includes William Holden, Alec Guinness, Jack Hawkins, and Sessue Hayakawa.
+Boulle's novel and the film's screenplay are fictional; they use the construction of the Burma Railway in 1942–1943 as historical setting.
+It stars William Holden, Alec Guinness, and Jack Hawkins, with Sessue Hayakawa, James Donald, Ann Sears, and Geoffrey Horne in supporting roles.

-The film was initially scripted by screenwriter Carl Foreman, who was later replaced by Michael Wilson.
-Both writers had to work in secret since they were on the Hollywood blacklist and had fled to the UK in order to continue working.
+The film was initially scripted by screenwriter Carl Foreman, who was replaced by Michael Wilson.
+Both writers had to work in secret since they were on the Hollywood blacklist and had fled to the UK to continue working.
 As a result, Boulle, who did not speak English, was credited and received the Academy Award for Best Adapted Screenplay; many years later, Foreman and Wilson posthumously received the Academy Award.

-The Bridge on the River Kwai is now widely recognized as one of the greatest films of the 1950s.
-It was the highest-grossing film of 1957 and received overwhelmingly positive reviews from critics.
+The Bridge on the River Kwai is considered as one of the greatest films of the 1950s.
+It was the highest-grossing film of 1957 and received positive reviews from critics.
 The film won seven Academy Awards (including Best Picture) at the 30th Academy Awards.
 In 1997, the film was deemed "culturally, historically, or aesthetically significant" and selected for preservation in the National Film Registry by the United States Library of Congress.
 It has been included on the American Film Institute's list of best American films ever made.
 In 1999, the British Film Institute voted The Bridge on the River Kwai the 11th greatest British film of the 20th century.